GoogleChrome/web.dev/src/site/content/en/blog/building-a-color-scheme/index.md

 Most brands don't begin with a dark theme, it's a variant of their primary, usually lighter, theme.
 Users, on the other hand, often choose a dark theme for different contexts, like night time.
-These factors have led me to keeping 2 things in mind with dark themes:
+These factors have led me to keeping two things in mind with dark themes:

 1. Users will generally be in the dark while using this theme, so test in the